How Do I Get Started?

 We also have cardio and fitness classes to get started or supplement your martial arts training.

-Do you have self defense classes?
+Do you have self defense or women's self defense classes?

 If by "self defense class" you are referring to a 2 or 3 week course with no sparring or no contact that promises the ability to defend yourself by the end of it, then no, we don't offer these types of classes.
-Though these classes are great money makers, we will never offer these types of classes simply because you cannot effectively learn to defend yourself against a resisting person in 3 weeks without ever training under realistic conditions.
+Though these classes are great money makers, we will never offer these types of classes simply because you cannot effectively learn to defend yourself against a resisting person in a few short weeks without ever training under realistic conditions.

 Martial arts that have been proven to be effective in self defense are also combat sports.
 Jiu Jitsu, Boxing, Wrestling, Sambo, Muay Thai, Kickboxing are all examples of martial arts that are effective as self defense.
 Every class we teach is applicable to self defense.
-We also have certain classes that focus on common self defense scenarios and common things untrained people do.
+We also have certain classes that focus on common self defense scenarios and how to take advantage of common things untrained people do.
 No matter what martial art you decide to train in, for it to be effective in self defense, you must train consistently under realistic conditions for a long time.

 Do women train at your gym?